JuneBascaran/MDEF/docs/term2/03-Prototyping for design.md

 - Blender: is a cross-platform computer program, dedicated especially to modeling, lighting, rendering, animation and creation of three-dimensional graphics.
 Also digital composition using the node procedural technique, video editing, sculpture (includes dynamic topology) and digital painting.

 - FlatFab: flatfab is software that helps you design and fabricate 3D objects.
 3D printing in new-age materials is great for small complex objects, but prohibitive in time and money for anything bigger than your fist.

+As an exercise we were to during the presentation represent what we thought could be the parametric variables of a croissant.
+We could draw it by hand, digitally or directly on MIRO.
+I drew it quickly without thinking too much, where it is built up of geometric shapes.